rawify/Quaternion.js/README.md

 ### Array toEuler(order="ZXY")

-Calculates the Euler angles represented by the current quat in the given Tait-Bryan order
+Calculates the Euler angles represented by the current quat in the given Tait-Bryan order.
+The returned triplet order matches the `order` string.

 ### Quaternion clone()